 When learning Blacksmithing, you are learning a new craft and art form.
 Your first class is simply designed to 'get your feet wet.'
-You will come away with the awesome new experience of hammering and forming hot iron and possibly even a small finished piece.
+You will come away with the awesome new experience of hammering and forming hot iron and you'll even make a small finished piece or two.
 Blacksmithing is a craft enjoyed and honed over a lifetime.
 It is important to remember, like with any craft, proficiency comes with time and practice.
 Eight-week courses are the standard at institutions such as the Cleveland Institute of Art because it takes ongoing study to learn solid fundamentals with a variety of new tools and techniques and to come away with a completed project.
 Students are welcome as often as they'd like to forge and as the shop calendar permits.

 For the keenly interested, I strongly suggest multiple classes to save yourself money on shop time.
 In 3-4 classes you should be becoming comfortable with the hammer, anvil and hot iron.
 In 6-8 classes, you can reasonably expect to complete a beginner's project or a variety of small items.
 Over various classes, you will learn to use more new tools like welders, torches, drills, etc...

 I am always open to projects that students have in mind.
 I can also provide copious material to get inspired on choosing a project.

 I offer one-on-one instruction for individually enrolled students, but couples and groups are always welcome.
 There are more than enough heat and hammers to go around!

 Where is the shop?